Strategy

 Month 1: Discovery and Audit

-Months 2-3: Foundation Building
+Months 2 to 3: Foundation Building

-Months 4-6: Growth Phase
+Months 4 to 6: Growth Phase

 Pricing Models and What Is Reasonable